Robust Intrinsic and Extrinsic Calibration of RGB-D Cameras

 The goal of the presented experimental evaluations is to show that our method is able to provide robust and state-of-the-art calibration results for different types of RGB-D sensors.
 We used four RGB-D sensors: two Microsoft Kinect 1 (called \textsc{kinect1a} and \textsc{kinect1b} in the plots), an Asus Xtion Pro Live (called \textsc{asus} in the plots), and a Microsoft Kinect 2.
 The RGB camera of each device has been previously calibrated exploiting a standard calibration tool.
 Actually, a good RGB camera calibration is an essential requirement of all the tested systems.
 Each sensor has been mounted, one at a time, on a support that includes two rigidly mounted high precision laser meters, and a high resolution RGB camera (see \figref{fig:setup_a}).

 We attached a checkerboard on a wall, collecting for each device two datasets: a \emph{training set} (i.e., the dataset used to perform the calibration) and a \emph{test set} (i.e., the dataset used to evaluate the calibration accuracy).
-The training set contains views of the checkerboard from the device camera, the depth sensor and the high resolution camera from different locations and orientations (e.g., see \figref{fig:datasets_examples_a}).
-The test set, instead, has been acquired by positioning the support of \figref{fig:setup_a} orthogonal to the wall at different distances and measuring such distances with the two laser distance meters (e.g., \figref{fig:datasets_examples_b}).
+The training set contains views of the checkerboard from the device camera, the depth sensor and the high resolution camera from different locations and orientations.
+The test set, instead, has been acquired by positioning the support of \figref{fig:setup_a} orthogonal to the wall at different distances and measuring such distances with the two laser distance meters.

 We independently analyze the results of our undistortion approach (\sectref{sec:undistortion_map_exp}), the results of our global correction approach (\sectref{sec:global_experiments_exp}), and the provided camera-depth sensor transformation accuracy (\sectref{sec:total_experiments_exp}).
 We also compare our method with other state-of-the-art calibration systems (\sectref{sec:comparison}), using the original implementations provided by the authors and a reference pattern as a ground truth (\figref{fig:setup_b}).
 In almost all tests, our system outperforms the other evaluated systems.
 We finally report some experiments of an RGB-D visual odometry system applied to a mobile robot, where we show that the accuracy in the ego-motion estimation highly benefits from using RGB-D data calibrated with our system (\sectref{sec:vo_usecase}).